hibernate/hibernate-github-bot/README.md

 The `main` branch is automatically deployed in production through [this Jenkins job](https://ci.hibernate.org/job/hibernate-github-bot/), configured through the `Jenkinsfile` at the root of this repository.

+Container images are pushed to [this quay.io repository](https://quay.io/repository/hibernate/hibernate-github-bot).